wp-plugins/miappi-social-wall/readme.txt

 With Miappi you have every post, tweet, image, video and #tag campaign in one place (on your website!) so your audience engages with more of your social content without having to leave your site to visit the social networks.

-**IMPORTANT Before downloading this plugin visit [Miappi](http://dashboard.miappi.com/register?source=business) and sign-up to one of our three plans (Starter, Standard, Professional or Enterprise).**
+**IMPORTANT Before downloading this plugin visit [Miappi](http://dashboard.miappi.com/register?source=business) and sign-up to one of our four plans (Starter, Standard, Professional or Enterprise).**

 == Installation ==